josefpihrt/praguetrails/docs/trails/prague/spinning-wheel.md

 ## Introduction

-Spinning Wheel is on the longer trails which go through Hostivař forest and Kunratice forest, one the largest forest in Prague.
+Spinning Wheel is longest of Prague Trails.
+It goes through Hostivař forest and Kunratice forest, one the largest forest in Prague.

 ## Summary